 When you see a pile of unsorted mail or clean laundry unfolded for days, it's enough to create a sense of tension and urgency.
 Psychology backs this up!
 Seeing clutter overloads our brains and develops feelings of anxiousness.

-To fix this, we donated clothes that we no longer wanted, which freed up drawer space, so it's easy to fold and put away laundry.
+We donated clothes that we no longer wanted to fix, which freed up drawer space, so it's easy to fold and put away laundry.
 We also sorted through mail to decide what to file and what to shred.

 Minimalism is about living with less.
 Taking these steps has reduced my anxiety and given me greater peace of mind.